terra-money/docs/docs/full-node/manage-a-terra-validator/court-delegations.md

 ## Set up a website

 Set up a website so that your delegators can find you.
-We recommend making a custom section for Terra delegators that instructs how to delegate Luna tokens.
+It is recommended that you make a custom section for Terra delegators that instructs them how to delegate Luna tokens.

 ## Announce yourself on Discord